pantwisnr/Unit12-Final-Project/README.md

         // let myResponse = new XMLHttpRequest();
         // myResponse.open('GET', this.url, true);

- I struggled a lot because i didnt understand what was actually going on behind the hood.
+ I struggled a lot because i didnt understand what was actually going on under the hood.

         // let Admin = TeamAdmin.getAllTeams();
         // Admin.then(console.log(Admin.responseText));